Beliavsky/Fortran-code-on-GitHub/README.md

 [FortranFilterSLP](https://github.com/ERGO-Code/FortranFilterSLP): for a particular class of non-convex nonlinear programming problems, this implementation of FilterSLP by jajhall uses sequential linear programming to find a (local) optimal solution.

+[gadfit](https://github.com/raullaasner/gadfit): global nonlinear curve fitting, based on a modified Levenberg-Marquardt algorithm, by Raul Laasner.
+Global fitting refers to fitting many datasets simultaneously with some parameters shared among the datasets.
+The fitting procedure is very fast and accurate thanks to the use of automatic differentiation.

 [GALAHAD](https://github.com/ralna/GALAHAD): library of modern Fortran modules for nonlinear optimization

 [Generalized PROgram for OPTimization (GPROPT)](https://github.com/iarlopes/GPROPT): generic tool to minimize a user-defined objective function, by Igor A. R. Lopes.
 Several classical methods are implemented along with a genetic algorithm.